ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'num', containing the version number of the keying material for the group communication, formatted as an integer.
 This is a strictly monotonic increasing field.
 The application profile MUST define the initial version number (REQ16).

-The exact format of the 'key' value MUST be defined in applications of this specification (REQ17), as well as values of 'gkty' accepted by the application (REQ18).
+The exact format of the 'key' value MUST be defined in application profiles of this specification (REQ17), as well as values of 'gkty' accepted by the application (REQ18).
 Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key Types" registry defined in {{iana-key}}, including its name, type, and application profile to be used with.

 ~~~~~~~~~~~
 +----------+----------------+---------+-------------+------------+